-The Massachusetts Research Partnership for Offshore Wind Workshop: "Development of a National Offshore Wind Research Agenda" will be held at UMass Amherst on December 15th and 16th on the 10th floor of the Campus Center.
-The overall objective of the workshop is to begin the process of producing a report on a National Offshore Wind Research Agenda.
-The specific goals are:
+The Massachusetts Research Partnership for Offshore Wind Workshop: "Development of a National Offshore Wind Research Agenda" was held at UMass Amherst on December 15th and 16th on the 10th floor of the Campus Center.
+The overall objective of the workshop was to begin the process of producing a report on a National Offshore Wind Research Agenda.
+The specific goals were:

 - Convene MRP partners, as well as other academic institutions, industry, agency and national lab representatives to contribute to the discussion.

 - Using a draft of the report outline created before the workshop, engage in discussion on: i) the report vision and scope, ii) research themes, and iii) integration of the research themes to achieve the overall vision.
 Obtain feedback and input from outside attendees on these topics.

 The Massachusetts Research Partnership (MRP) in Offshore Wind, funded with $300,000 from the Massachusetts Clean Energy Center’s Renewable Energy Trust, includes six Massachusetts academic and research institutions – UMass Amherst, Northeastern University, Tufts University, UMass Dartmouth, UMass Lowell and Woods Hole Oceanographic Institution.
 The funding was announced by the Baker-Polito administration as part of $700,000 for nine academic and research institutions across Massachusetts to advance studies relating to offshore wind development.